jamesmcewan/mcwn/src/pages/index.md

 permalink: /
 lastmod: 2022-06-24T16:52:12.234Z
 type: default
-description: James McEwan is a creative tech and cartoonist
+description: James McEwan is a creative engineer.
 date: 2022-05-17T23:10:18.811Z
 ---

 # Hi!
-I’m James McEwan, a creative tech & cartoonist.
+I’m James McEwan, a creative engineer.

 I love building things for the web, with a passion for performant, accessible apps, JavaScript, CSS, and all the Jamstack goodness.